Ant: Relationships with other organisms

 Ants collecting honeydew from Calico scales (Eulecanium cerasorum) then played at 30 times speed to show the pumping action of the scale.

 Aphids and other hemipteran insects secrete a sweet liquid called honeydew, when they feed on plant sap.
 The sugars in honeydew are a high-energy food source, which many ant species collect.
 In some cases, the aphids secrete the honeydew in response to ants tapping them with their antennae.
 The ants in turn keep predators away from the aphids and will move them from one feeding location to another.
 When migrating to a new area, many colonies will take the aphids with them, to ensure a continued supply of honeydew.
 Ants also tend mealybugs to harvest their honeydew.
 Mealybugs may become a serious pest of pineapples if ants are present to protect mealybugs from their natural enemies.

 Myrmecophilous (ant-loving) caterpillars of the butterfly family Lycaenidae (e.g., blues, coppers, or hairstreaks) are herded by the ants, led to feeding areas in the daytime, and brought inside the ants' nest at night.
 The caterpillars have a gland which secretes honeydew when the ants massage them.
-The chemicals in the secretions of Narathura japonica alter the behavior of attendant Pristomyrmex punctatus workers, making them less aggressive and stationary.
+The chemicals in the secretions of Arhopala japonica alter the behavior of attendant Pristomyrmex punctatus workers, making them less aggressive and stationary.
 The relationship, formerly characterized as "mutualistic", is now considered as possibly a case of the ants being parasitically manipulated by the caterpillars.
 Some caterpillars produce vibrations and sounds that are perceived by the ants.
-A similar adaptation can be seen in Grizzled skipper butterflies that emit vibrations by expanding their wings in order to communicate with ants, which are natural predators of these butterflies.
+A similar adaptation can be seen in grizzled skipper butterflies that emit vibrations by expanding their wings in order to communicate with ants, which are natural predators of these butterflies.
 Other caterpillars have evolved from ant-loving to ant-eating: these myrmecophagous caterpillars secrete a pheromone that makes the ants act as if the caterpillar is one of their own larvae.
 The caterpillar is then taken into the ant nest where it feeds on the ant larvae.
 A number of specialized bacteria have been found as endosymbionts in ant guts.
 Some of the dominant bacteria belong to the order Hyphomicrobiales whose members are known for being nitrogen-fixing symbionts in legumes but the species found in ant lack the ability to fix nitrogen.
 Fungus-growing ants that make up the tribe Attini, including leafcutter ants, cultivate certain species of fungus in the genera Leucoagaricus or Leucocoprinus of the family Agaricaceae.
 In this ant-fungus mutualism, both species depend on each other for survival.
 The ant Allomerus decemarticulatus has evolved a three-way association with the host plant, Hirtella physophora (Chrysobalanaceae), and a sticky fungus which is used to trap their insect prey.

 Ants, like this group of Crematogaster workers, may obtain nectar from flowers such as the dandelion, but are only rarely known to pollinate flowers.